Q: How do I go about making an appointment?

 Q: Where are sessions held?

-Office visits for individuals and couples are now offered in my new downtown location at 143 Newbury Street, Suite 4, Boston MA 02117.
+Office visits for individuals and couples are offered downtown at 143 Newbury Street, Suite 4, Boston MA 02117.
 If coming by public transportation this office is located 1 block away from the Copley T-stop on any Green line train, but is also convenient to numerous other MBTA subway, train, and bus routes that converge at Back Bay station or Copley Square.
 If coming by car, metered street parking may be available, as are 2 parking garages within walking distance.
 More detailed commute directions can be found here.

 Q: How long are sessions?